ngroebner/specufex_processing/specufex_processing/preprocessing/README.md

 >>> 1_makeWaveformsDataset.py example_config.yaml
 ```

-This will save an hdf5 file containing the waveforms to the path specified in yoour config file.
+This will save an hdf5 file containing the waveforms to the path specified in your config file.

 Next, run the following to convert the waveforms to spectrograms.